 However long it lasts, therapy is a significant commitment for both client and therapist.
 It's not unusual to talk with more than one therapist before deciding who you'd like to work with.

-Alongside my private practice, I have worked as a sexual-health counsellor, as an honorary group psychotherapist in the NHS, and taught on psychotherapy training programmes.
+Alongside my private practice with clients and supervisees, I have worked as a sexual-health counsellor, as an honorary group psychotherapist in the NHS, and taught on psychotherapy training programmes.

-My original training was in Transactional Analysis, at Metanoia Institute.
+My original training was in Transactional Analysis, at Metanoia Institute in West London.

-My way of working now also draws on other therapeutic approaches, in response to what a client may bring.
+My way of working now draws on other therapeutic approaches as well, in response to what a client may bring.

-I have a particular interest in 'relational' psychotherapy - a way of exploring repetitive, and often painful patterns, how they might be understood, and what change might look like.
+I have a particular interest in 'relational' psychotherapy - a way of exploring repetitive, and often painful patterns, and how they might be understood, let go or changed.

 Self-harm or suicidal feelings